Warm Minimalism

-Plain and simple patterns and textures are in the process of receding into the historical distance.
-Instead, modern interior design trends offer consumers choices from bright and multi-layer solutions.
-Forget about the rules and start creating—you are welcome to make unusual color mixes and pattern combinations.
-The same goes for textures; don’t be afraid to mix different materials.
-For example, the mixture of rough and smooth textures will add depth to your interior design.
+Texture takes center stage in 2026.
+However, plain and simple patterns and textures are in the process of receding into the historical distance.
+Instead, modern interior design trends offer consumers choices from natural materials and multi-layer solutions.
+Forget about the rules and start creating—you are welcome to make unusual texture combinations.
+For example, the mixture of rough and smooth textures (like stone, wood, and woven fibers) will create a multi-sensory environment that feels rich and authentic and will add depth to your interior design.
 A single design may include steel, wood, and mesh elements.

 Curved Furnishings

-Breathing a sigh of relief, we can say “Rounded furniture is still in!”
+Similar to previous years, rounded furniture is a part of interior design trends for 2026.
 Why wouldn’t it be?
 Cozy, comfortable and inviting, you just don’t want to let curved furnishings go.
 And there’s even scientific reasoning for that: our brains subconsciously associate sharp edges with danger, invoking more stress in home inhabitants.
 So, it’s not just about trends.
 The curved furniture obviously looks good, but what’s more important is that it instantly makes you feel less anxious in your own home, while making your space look more inviting and peaceful for your guests.

 While some interior design choices help your well being, there are also ones that do the opposite.
 Learn more in our article about decor mistakes that affect your mental health.